Consensys/linea-attestation-registry/README.md

 ## Deployment - on the Linea Goerli testnet

 1. Copy the `.env.example` file to a `.env` file
-2. Fill it with your preferred RPC endpoint for chain access
+2. Fill it with your Infura key
 3. Add your private key
 4. To verify your instance of the contract on Etherscan, also add your Etherscan API key
-5. Run `pnpm run deploy:SchemaRegistry:goerli`
+5. Run `pnpm run deploy:ContractName:goerli`, replacing `ContractName` with the contract you want to deploy

+## Upgrade - on the Linea Goerli testnet

+1. Check your `.env` file contains the address of the proxy for the contract you want to upgrade
+2. Run `pnpm run upgrade:ContractName:goerli`, replacing `ContractName` with the contract you want to upgrade